 Support for validation

 Product Specification developers may wish to consider providing artefacts to support dataset and exchange catalogue validation.
 Exemplary artefacts include code libraries or Schematron rules for validating Exchange Catalogues and GML datasets.
-While schema-validation for XML takes care of much of the problem of ensuring conformance to data format, there are often constraints which cannot be valdated by means of XML schema validation.
+While schema-validation for XML takes care of much of the problem of ensuring conformance to data format, there are often constraints which cannot be validated by means of XML schema validation.
 If provided, focusing on product-specific requirements and constraints is suggested to limit effort needed, under the assumption that generic S-100 validation can be developed in common by multiple Product Specification teams in combination.

 Support for relating modelled types to real world entities

-Product Specification developers and their controlling working groups may wish to consider support for developing databases and query tools for establishing correspondences between real-world entities and modelled feature types.
+Product Specification developers and their controlling working groups may wish to consider support for developing databases and query tools for establishing correspondences between real-world entities and modelled feature classes.

 China MSA report having carried out a project to enable surveyors and cartographers to understand as intuitively as possible how S-101 features correspond to the real world

-For the features whose corresponding real world entities are visible, for example coastline, aids to navigation and so on , the correspondence are shown in the form of pictures.
+For the features whose corresponding real world entities are visible, for example coastline, aids to navigation and so on , the correspondences are shown in the form of pictures.

 For the features whose corresponding real world entities are invisible, for example fairway, anchorage area and so on, the correspondence are shown in the form of paper chart symbol, ECDIS symbol, or Schematic drawing.